wolfeidau/realworld-aws-api/README.md

 * The ability to run the lambda service locally without the need for SAM, this is mainly to enable compile on change for local development
 * Logging with meta data including lambda request identifiers

+# Conventions

+In this example I use a few conventions when deploying the software, this is done to support multiple environments, and branch based deploys which are common when building and testing.

+* `AppName` - Label given service(s) with some collective role in a system.
+* `Stage` - The stage where the application is running in, e.g., dev, prod.
+* `Branch` - The branch this release is deployed from, typically something other than `main` or `master` is only used when testing in parallel.

 # Deployment

 Create an `.envrc` using the `.envrc.example` and update it with your settings, this is used with [direnv](https://direnv.net/).